RichtersFinger/peerChat/README.md

 ```
 peerChat
 ```
-By default, the web-UI is available on port `http://localhost:27182`.
+By default, the web-UI is available at `http://localhost:27182`.
 If you are done, stop by hitting `Ctrl`+`C`.

 When the UI is first opened, some configuration has to be performed.